 What Is the Taxpayer First Act?

 The Taxpayer First Act includes numerous single-spaced pages of revisions to the tax code, most of them designed to create a new and improved IRS.
-It sets some new rules and restraints in place for the seizure of assets, as well as whistleblower reforms.
+It puts rules and restraints in place for the seizure of assets, as well as whistleblower reforms.

-The United States Senate Committee on Finance provides the entire Taxpayer First Act of 2019 for those interested in reading it.
+The U.S. Senate Committee on Finance provides the entire Taxpayer First Act of 2019 for those interested in reading it.

 How Does the Taxpayer First Act Work?

-The Act obligates the Department of the Treasury to come up with a customer service plan for the IRS, as well as a plan to reorganize the structure of the IRS, and to submit both to Congress by the end of fiscal year 2020.
+The Act obligates the Department of the Treasury to come up with a customer service plan for the IRS, as well as a plan to reorganize the structure of the IRS.
+The Treasury must submit both to Congress by the end of fiscal year 2020.

 And remember how frustrating it used to be to try to pay your taxes with a credit or debit card?
 You had to go through an approved third party who would then transmit the payment to the IRS.
 The Act fixes that.
 You can pay taxes directly to the IRS with a credit or debit card under its terms, although there's a fee.